Help! I’m being stalked.

 Aurora’s experience and expertise:

-We are partners in Hampshire and IOW stalking clinic, a multi-agency response for victims of stalking.
+We currently have services in Thames Valley, and our Armed Forces Advocacy service offers bespoke support to stalking victims who are either personnel or their dependents.
+Previously, we have provided services in Hampshire and IOW, at which time we were active partners of the Hants and IOW multi-agency stalking clinic.
 Aurora is also a member of the National Stalking Consortium.
 We work with our national partners to ensure a joined up approach for victims of stalking and share best practice with other organisations.

-At Aurora we offer a unique service developed over six years of experience of working with victims.
+At Aurora we have developed a unique service of support having worked with stalking victims since 2013.
 We believe in working in true multi-agency collaboration to ensure the voices of victims are at the front and centre of the response to the pernicious crime of stalking.

 - Identify, assess and manage the risk posed by stalkers; minimise the risk of continued offending; identify mentally unwell stalkers and reduce their offending through appropriate intervention.